pmem/pmdk/src/examples/libpmemobj++/README.md

-This folder contained libpmemobj c++ bindings.
+This folder contained examples for libpmemobj c++ bindings.
 They have been moved to https://github.com/pmem/libpmemobj-cpp